 Customize a vocabulary¶

-This custom data is typically called "fixtures".
-It's data that is ingested when your instance is initially setup and then depended upon for day-to-day operations.
+Vocabularies are ingested as fixtures when your instance is initially setup and then depended upon for day-to-day operations.

 Because fixtures are loaded when

 invenio-cli services setup is run, you will want to prepare your fixtures before running this command, so that your custom data is used and not the defaults.
 Locally, you can run

 invenio-cli services setup --force to wipe your database + indices and reload them with your fixtures (DON'T DO THIS IN PRODUCTION!).

 Behind the scenes, fixtures are currently loaded in a 2-step process: first

 invenio-cli services setup puts them in the task queue to be loaded and second the task workers take up those tasks and actually create the fixture entries in the database and document index.
 This is why you won't see changes until you run

 invenio-cli run initially.